inlab-geo/pyfm2d/readme.md

 is now a subroutine is terminated.
 Thus they are accessible from Python via to be written get and set functions.

-This has now been completed for the source file.
+This has now been completed for the  file specifying the source location tpyically called `sources.dat`.

 ## Tests